 Recall that $\ws'$ is the Wang set from Figure~\ref{fig:ws4}.
 This Wang set is obtained from $\ws$, by merging two vertical colors: 0 and 4 in $\ws$ become 0 in $\ws'$.
-Thus every tiling of $\ws$ can be turned into a tiling of $\ws'$, and $\ws'$ tiles the plane.
-We will show in the sequel that every tiling of $\ws'$ can be turned into a tiling of $\ws$, and thus every tiling of $\ws'$ is aperiodic.
+Thus, every tiling of $\ws$ can be turned into a tiling of $\ws'$, and therefore $\ws'$ tiles the plane.
+We will show below that every tiling of $\ws'$ can be turned into a tiling of $\ws$, and thus every tiling of $\ws'$ is aperiodic.

 $\ws'$ is the union of two Wang sets $\ws'_0$ and $\ws'_1$ of respectively 9 and 2 tiles.
 The following facts can be easily checked by computer.
 For $w\in \{0,1\}^*\setminus\{\epsilon\}$, let $\ws'_{w} = {\ws'_{w[1]} \circ \ws'_{w[2]} \circ \ldots \ws'_{w[\vert w\vert]}}$. \begin{fact} The transducers $\sc{\ws'_{111}}$, $\sc{\ws'_{101}}$, $\sc{\ws'_{1001}}$, $\sc{\ws'_{1000001}}$, $\sc{\ws'_{10000001}}$, $\sc{\ws'_{100000001}}$, $\sc{\ws'_{000000000}}$, $\sc{\ws'_{000011}}$, $\sc{\ws'_{110000}}$ and $\sc{\ws'_{1100011}}$ are empty. \end{fact}